dkarakay/Stop-Pandemic/README.md

 # Stop Pandemic! 🦠

+Stop Pandemic! has been developed for Swift Student Challenge 2020 by Deniz Karakay.

+## Goal

 Your mission is to save humanity from the contagious virus and stop the pandemic!

 ## How to Play?